-Throughout the nine-month period ended September 30, 2023, the Company has continued to implement controls to limit the access to financial and non-financial applications, based on employee profile.
+Throughout fiscal 2023 the Company has continued to implement controls to limit access to financial and non-financial applications, based on employee profile.
 The Company continues to implement IT environment best practices for access controls, including prompt changes, access limitation to appropriate users and systematic periodic reviews of account privileges.
-Automated access controls are being integrated into the new ERP system, which is expected for mid-2024.
+Automated access controls are being integrated into the new ERP system.
+The Company has selected the software and well advanced in the training and integration phase, and expected to be deployed in mid-2024.